empa-scientific-it/openbis/js-test/README.txt

 For development and bug fixing the tests have to run in a Web browser.

-For this an openBIS instance has to start up.
-To get such a test instance running with all core-plugins with the test suits the build file 'build.gradle' has to be temporarily modified (do not check in this change!):
-Replace line

-options.suites('source/java/tests.xml')

-by

-options.suites('source/java/tests-dev.xml')

-Then start up everything by executing inside the gradle/ directory:
+Start up everything by executing inside the gradle/ directory:

-./gradlew js-test:clean js-test:test
+./gradlew -Ddev=yes js-test:clean js-test:test

 This will start up openBIS AS and two DSSs.

+To run ELN tests with the following command:

+./gradlew -Deln=yes -Ddev=yes js-test:clean js-test:test

+This will start up openBIS AS and only one DSS.

 When the console output is no longer busy Firefox should be started.
 Enter the following URL: http://localhost:20000/openbis/